marschall/slf4j-equinox/README.md

 =============
 This is an implementation [SLF4J](http://www.slf4j.org/) using the [Equinox](http://www.eclipse.org/equinox/) [ExtendedLogService](https://bugs.eclipse.org/bugs/show_bug.cgi?id=260672).

 In plain words it allows you to use SLF4J and log to Equinox.
-It does _not_ make Equinox use Equinox.
+It does _not_ make Equinox use SLF4J.
 This is mostly interesting for code that runs inside Eclipse RCP applications.

 The implementation uses the same techniques as the <code>ch.qos.logback.slf4j</code> bundle.